 Nutrition and Dietetics

-Programs in Nutritional Science at Cal State LA include the Bachelor of Science Degree in Nutritional Science and the Master of Science degree in Nutritional Science.
-The undergraduate program is an accredited Didactic Program in Dietetics (DPD), which means that when a student graduates, they will have the foundation of knowledge and skills to be eligible to apply to and succeed in a dietetics internship.
+Programs in Nutritional Science at Cal State LA include the Bachelor of Science Degree in Nutritional Science, the Master of Science Degree in Nutritional Science, and the Post-Baccalaureate Certificate in Nutritional Science.
+The undergraduate program and the post-baccalaureate programs are accredited Didactic Programs in Dietetics (DPD), which means that when students graduate, they will have the foundation of knowledge and skills to apply to and succeed in a dietetics internship and/or graduate school.
 Graduates from our program are prepared for a wide range of careers in the private and public sectors.
 Some of these careers include:

 - Providing nutrition-related care to patients in a wide variety of clinical settings.